Getting your Trinity Audio player ready... |

 Another major and much-welcomed change to the SAT is that there are shorter reading passages and math passages on the digital test.

-All passages in the Reading and Writing section will be around 100 words.
-Furthermore, there will be only 1 question on each passage (or passage pair).
+All passages in the Reading and Writing section are now around 100 words.
+Furthermore, there is only 1 question on each passage (or passage pair).

-As you may know, the old version of the SAT presents Writing passages that are 400-450 words and have 11 questions each and Reading passages that are 500–750 words and have 10-11 questions each.
-So, the reduced word count and question distribution on the new SAT represent a huge change.
+As you may know, the old version of the SAT presented Writing passages that were 400–450 words and had 11 questions each.
+Reading passages contained 500–750 words and had 10–11 questions each.
+So, the reduced word count and question distribution on the current SAT represent a huge change.

 Of course, with 27 questions in each Reading and Writing section, you can expect to see 27 different passages in each section, since there is only 1 question per passage.
-So, you will see many more passages on the new SAT.
-However, given how short each passage will be, the time you spend reading and digesting passages will be dramatically reduced.
+So, you now see many more passages on the digital SAT.
+However, given how short each passage is, you’ll spend significantly less time reading and digesting passages.

-If you are wondering how short 100 words really is, this paragraph and the preceding one, which together are 7 lines long, are exactly 100 words.
-So, you can expect the new SAT passages to be about this size.
+If you are wondering how long a 100-word passage really is, this paragraph and the preceding one, which together are 7 lines long, are nearly 100 words.
+So, the digital SAT passages are about this size.

 As for math passages, the average length of word problems is somewhat shorter on the digital test.
 This change helps ensure that all students, regardless of their English language ability, have an even playing field on which to showcase their math skills.